peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 In the Java version, if the object is a type not specially handled by this method, this method checks the CBOR object for methods starting with the word "get" or "is" (either word followed by an upper-case A to Z) that take no parameters, and returns a CBOR map with one entry for each such method found.
 For each method found, the starting word "get" or "is" is deleted from its name, and the name is converted to camel case (meaning if a name starts with A to Z, that letter is lower-cased).
 (Passing the appropriate "options" parameter can be done to control whether the "is" prefix is removed and whether a camel-case conversion happens.)
 Also, Java `Enum`  objects will be converted to the result of their `name`  method.

 If the input is a byte array, the byte array is copied to a new byte array.
 (This method can't be used to decode CBOR data from a byte array; for that, use the DecodeFromBytes method instead.).

+If the input is a text string, a CBOR text string object will be created.
+To create a CBOR byte string object from a text string, see the example given in**PeterO.Cbor.CBORObject.FromObject(System.Byte[])**.

 <b>Parameters:</b>